 - A ‘C- level’ leader typically acts as the team’s Product Manager.

 A team like this needs to align with a common mission.
-An example mission statement is included in Table 1.
+An example mission statement is included in Figure 1.

-As we mentioned, the size of the team must be in proportion to the size and distribution of the development enterprise.
+As mentioned, the size of the team must be in proportion to the size and distribution of the development enterprise.
 For smaller enterprises, a single, centralized LACE can balance speed with economies of scale.
-However, in larger enterprises—typically those more than 500-1,000 practitioners—it’s useful to consider employing either a decentralized model or a hub-and-spoke model, illustrated below in Figure 1.
+However, in larger enterprises—typically those with more than 500 – 1,000 practitioners—it’s useful to consider employing either a decentralized model or a hub-and-spoke model, as illustrated in Figure 2.

-Identifying enterprise Value Streams and Agile Release Trains is the next critical move.Next
+Identifying enterprise value streams and ARTs is the next critical move.Next

-Learn More John P. Kotter, Leading Change, (Harvard Business Review Press, 1996.)
-Knaster, Richard and Leffingwell, Dean.
+Learn More John P. Kotter, Leading Change.
+Harvard Business Review Press, 1996.
+Knaster, Richard and Dean Leffingwell.
 SAFe Distilled, Applying the Scaled Agile Framework for Lean Software and Systems Engineering.
 Addison-Wesley, 2017.